Our Services

 Published on: 2/24/2026

-An aneurysm is a bulge in a weakened artery wall that can stay stable or rupture, most commonly in the aorta or brain, with risk increased by high blood pressure, atherosclerosis, smoking, age, and family history.
+What is an aneurysm?
+An aneurysm is a bulge in a weakened artery wall that may remain stable or rupture.
+They occur most often in the aorta or brain.
+Key risk factors include high blood pressure, atherosclerosis, smoking, older age, and family history.

 Understanding what an aneurysm is, why it happens, and what you can do about it can help you take smart, proactive steps without unnecessary fear.